phptuts/codingwithnoah/arduino-setup/index.md

 ![Arduino IDE](/images/arduino-setup/step53.png)

-57) You should see you Arduino blink like you did in step 9.
+57) You should see you, Arduino, blink as you did in step 9.

 ![Arduino IDE](/images/arduino-setup/step54.gif)

-You will have to do steps 49 to 54 when you use a different board other then the Arduino.
+You will have to do steps 49 to 54 when you use a different board other than the UNO.

 58) Go back to the [webpage](http://localhost:3000).

-59) Plug your Arduino into the computer, you should see the usb drop down box now be populated.
+59) Plug your Arduino into the computer; you should see the USB drop down box now be populated.

 ![Arduino IDE](/images/arduino-setup/step56.png)